DavidVFitzGerald/flood-prediction-model/README.md

 2. Ridge
 3. DecisionTreeRegressor
 4. XGBoost

 The performance of the models was assessed using the root mean square error (RMSE).

-As explained in the notebook, based on the different parameter values tested with the different models, the lowest RMSE value was obtained with the LinearRegression model.
-The LinearRegression model was therefore trained using the full training dataset and used for creating the final model.
+As explained in the notebook, based on the different parameter values tested with each model, the lowest RMSE value was obtained with the LinearRegression model.
+This model was therefore trained using the full training dataset and used for creating the final model.

 ## App Containerization and Deployment
 The training of the final model is performed in the ```train.py``` script, which saves the model in a bin file.

-The ```predict.py``` script contains the app that serves predictions of the flood probability based on the provided input values.
+The ```predict.py``` script contains the app that loads the model and serves predictions of the flood probability based on the provided input values.
 For a given list of feature values, it returns a dictionary containing the flood probability.

 Example input:
 ```